-In performing its principal roles, the Group provides products in five investment asset classes.
-The investment asset classes in which the Group specializes are private equity investments, credit management investments, absolute return investments, real estate investments and strategic capital investments.
-Each of the asset classes is comprised of its own dedicated team of investment professionals and is supported by a common investment relationship management (previously called "placement and relationship management") team and corporate support units.
+In performing its principal roles, the Group provides products in six investment asset classes.
+The investment asset classes in which the Group specializes are private equity investments, credit management investments, absolute return investments, real estate investments, strategic capital and infrastructure investments.
+Each of the asset classes is comprised of its own dedicated team of investment professionals and is supported by a common investor relationship management team and corporate support units.